 Looking through that comprehensive documentation I notice in Section 2.3.2 of the Installation Handbook:

 “… Many SiLK applications support collecting, storing, and querying flow records that contain IPv6 addresses.
 Because of the overhead of storing IPv6 addresses, this capability is disabled by default.
-To enable this behavior, specify the –enable-ipv6 on the configure command line.
+To enable this behavior, specify the –enable-ipv6 switch on the configure command line.
 If you want SiLK to be able to collect IPv6 flow records, you must include support for libfixbuf …”

 libfixbuf